CsatiZoltan/t8code-wiki/Coding-Guideline.md

 /* The code here will be indented by t8indent */
 ```

-You can `grep` the code base for these keyword in order to see some of the fails of `t8indent`.
+You can `grep` the code base for these keywords in order to see some of the fails of `t8indent`.

 Additional scripts to help with indentation, can be found in the `scripts` folder, see also the corresponding [README file.](https://github.com/holke/t8code/tree/develop/scripts#readme)

+## Spell checking

+There is a spell checking CI workflow.
+To satisfy all its needs, we provide a spell checking script `scripts/t8spell_check_and_indent`.
+This script checks all local files for spelling mistakes and, if wanted, also corrects them and indents files afterward.
+The script can be executed from every path in the git repository.
+If there are false positives it may be useful to add them to our list of exceptions `[.typos.toml](https://github.com/DLR-AMR/t8code/blob/main/.typos.toml)`.
+More information about the spell checker can be found here: https://github.com/crate-ci/typos

-### Git indentation workflow
+### Git indentation and spell checking workflow

-We provide a git hook that automatically prevents you from committing unindented files.
+We provide a git hook that automatically prevents you from committing unindented files or files with typos.
 You should install this commit hook by copying it to the `.git/hooks` directory.

 ```bash
 $ cp ./scripts/pre-commit .git/hooks
 ```

-If you now try to commit an indented file you will get a message such as this one:
+If you now try to commit an unindented file, you will get a message such as this one:
 ```bash
 $ git add src/t8_foo.c
 $ git commit -m 'A useful commit message'